Harry Lodovica: Professional career

 On 30 July 2023, after successful trial games against Elgin City and Nairn County, Lodovica signed his first fully professional contract with Scottish Championship side, Inverness Caledonian Thistle, making his debut the same day, in a 1–0 away loss to Dundee in the Scottish League Cup.
 On signing Lodovica said it was a dream come true to be playing professional football.

 Lodovica made his senior league debut in a 2–1 home loss to Queen's Park on 5 August.
 He impressed new manager Duncan Ferguson after scoring twice from the bench against Nairn County in a North Scotland Cup semi-final in October 2023.
 He missed the second half of the season with an ankle injury and was released at the end of his first year.

 Later career

 In July 2024 Lodovica was back in England trialing with National League South Torquay United.

 On 13 September 2024, he joined fellow National League South side Maidstone United, but made only five appearances before leaving at the end of the season.

 On 24 July 2025, Lodovica joined Enfield Town, also in the National League South.

-On 24 October 2025, Lodovica joined Isthmian Premier Division Whitehawk on a three month loan.
+On 24 October 2025, Lodovica joined Isthmian Premier Division Whitehawk on a three month loan, which was extended in January to the end of the season.